-The emergency and pre-emergency load response programs consist of the base and capacity performance demand response products.
-Full implementation of the Capacity Performance design in the 2020/2021 Delivery Year requires all emergency or pre-emergency demand resources to be registered as annual capacity resources.
-Summer period demand response resources are allowed to aggregate with winter period capacity resources to fulfill the annual requirement of the CP design.21

-All capacity resources must respond during a Performance Assessment Interval (PAI).
-Demand resources are the only capacity performance resource that create a PAI when dispatched by PJM.
-PJM eliminated any substantive difference between pre-emergency and emergency by making the dispatch of either type trigger a PAI.
+The emergency and pre-emergency load response programs consist of the limited, extended summer, annual and capacity performance demand response products.
+Full implementation of the Capacity Performance design in the 2020/2021 Delivery Year will require all emergency or pre-emergency demand resource to be registered as an annual capacity resource.
+Summer period demand response resources are allowed to aggregate with winter period capacity resources to fulfill the annual requirement of the CP design.36 A performance assessment interval (PAI) is created when emergency or preemergency load response is dispatched.
+PJM eliminated any substantive difference between pre-emergency and emergency by making both trigger a PAI.
+To participate as an emergency or pre-emergency demand resource, the CSP must clear MW in an RPM auction.
+Emergency and pre-emergency resources receive capacity revenue from the capacity market and also receive energy revenue at a predefined strike price from the energy market for reductions during a PJM initiated emergency or pre-emergency load management event.

 The rules applied to demand resources in the current market design do not treat demand resources in a manner comparable to generation capacity resources, even though demand resources are sold in the same capacity market, are treated as a substitute for other capacity resources and displace other capacity resources in RPM auctions.
 PJM will not measure compliance for DR, and the resources will not face penalties, in a PAI unless the product type and lead time type are dispatched by PJM.
 PJM will not measure compliance for DR, and the resources will not face penalties, in a PAI if the area dispatched is not a defined subzone or control zone.
-Demand resources are not required to meet the same requirements as other capacity resources for the PAI.